Harrison-Li/Harrison-Li/README.md

 # Research interests
 My research interests focus on the inverse design of materials through **generative models** and the development of **autonomous platforms**.\
+Recently I was inspired by AIQC, which utilizing AI to learn wavefunctions, seems to be a good choice for property prediction🤔.
 Feel free to connect with me on my [Linkedin](https://www.linkedin.com/in/bo-li-5b41812a6) profile, or via my email.